-Independent Governance and Legal and Compliance audits, conducted by external consultants, were concluded for year 2022, respectively, and the auditors' opinions were published in the corresponding annual reports for the years reviewed.
-For year 2023 the internal audit department has undertaken a review of the Group's practices in this regard.
-The Group continues to implement the action plans for the recommendations made during the audits.
+Independent Governance and Legal and Compliance audits were concluded for year 2022 and year 2021 respectively, and the auditors' opinions were published in the corresponding annual reports for the years reviewed.
+The group continues to implement the action plans for the recommendations made during the audits.